La France Insoumise

-La France Insoumise (LFI or FI; /fr/, lit.
-'France Unbowed' or 'France in Revolt') is a left-wing political party in France.
+La France Insoumise (/fr/, lit.
+'France Unbowed'; LFI or FI) is a left-wing to far-left political party in France.
 It was launched in 2016 by Jean-Luc Mélenchon, then a Member of the European Parliament (MEP) and former co-president of the Left Party (PG).
-It aims to implement the eco-socialist and democratic socialist programme L'Avenir en commun.
-The party utilises the lower case Greek letter phi as its logotype.
+It aims to implement the eco-socialist and democratic socialist program L'Avenir en commun.

 The party nominated Mélenchon as its candidate for the 2017 French presidential election.
 He came fourth in the first round, receiving 19.6% of the vote and failing to qualify for the second round by around 2%.
 After the 2017 French legislative election, it formed a parliamentary group of 17 members of the National Assembly, with Mélenchon as the group's president.
 In the 2019 European Parliament election in France, it won six seats, below its expectations.

-In 2022, Mélenchon again became the party's candidate for president, and later Christiane Taubira, winner of the 2022 French People's Primary, endorsed Mélenchon.
-In the first round of 2022 French presidential election voting in April, Mélenchon came third, garnering 7.7 million votes, narrowly behind second-place finisher Marine Le Pen.
+In 2022, Mélenchon again became the party's candidate for president, and later, Christiane Taubira, winner of the 2022 French People's Primary, endorsed Mélenchon.
+In the first round of 2022 French presidential election voting in April, Mélenchon came third, garnering 7.7 million votes (21.95%), narrowly behind second-place finisher Marine Le Pen.